ffund/intro-ml-tss21/notes/10-gpu.md

 * You may reserve time up to 1 day in advance.
 * You may not reserve more than 1 hour per day.

-You should make sure that your code is "ready to run" before the beginning of your reserved GPU time.
+You should make sure that your code is "ready to run" before the beginning of your reserved GPU time, i.e. do all your debugging on Colab (on CPU runtime) so that everything is ready.
 Then you can use your reserved time to just run your notebook from beginning to end, and save the results.

 ## Connecting to the GPU instance